-I’m often teach creative writing in schools and libraries and I’m often asked for tips.
 There are many books out there about creative writing, but novel writing is one of those professions where you really do learn on the job.
 You only really get to know how to write a novel by actually writing one.
-And then, annoyingly, quite often, you get to the end and you’ve learnt so much through the process that you wish you could start again and do it a different way.
+Quite often, it feels a bit like sculpture – you bash and bash away, until the shape is revealed.
+I find that I don’t actually know what my novel is really about, or the central hook of it, until I’ve finished the last chapter.
+And then it all comes into view.
+At that point, you’ve learnt so much through the process that you wish you could start again and do it a different way.
 But that’s the nature of the beast.
 Here are a few of my tips that have helped me so far on my writing journey:

 You are free to write the worst junk in the world.
 Very often you can become your own worst critic, to the point where you’re afraid to write anything at all.
 Shut up your inner critic, by letting yourself off the hook.
 Just the act of writing fast and without censorship often does the trick.
 Even if you write banana, banana, banana over and over again, you’ll get to the good stuff.
 This comes from Natalie Goldberg’s brilliant book, ‘Writing Down The Bones’ which I first read when I started out.
 She has fabulous ‘writing practise’ rules.

 Trust your subconscious.
 Your brain is a giant compost heap, each experience adding to the rich mix so there’s plenty of material there.
 And it’s all unique to you.
 Only you have experienced life in the way you have.
 You have a take on the world that is different to everyone else’s.
 If you want to write, chances are that your subconscious is already writing your story for you.
 Jump into your writing at the easiest point, even if it doesn’t seem the most obvious place to start.
 If you feel yourself wanting to have a mini nap when writing, then do.
 Sometimes this happens, when your brain is working it all out.
 When you wake up, you’ll be on fire.